kdenalxandr/boston-celtics-r-analysis/README.md

 2. Extracted the HTML table and previewed the data
 3. Cleaned the data by:
    - Removing players with missing stats
-   - Focused on key metrics:
+   - Focusing on key metrics:
    - Points Per Game
    - Three Point Percentage
    - Total Rebounds